 Graduate Certificate in North American Studies

-Note: No new students will be admitted to this program for the 2013-2014 academic year.
+Note: No new students will be admitted to this program.

 - 18 credit hours of approved courses with grades of C or better and with at least 9 credit hours at the 600-level

 Students take the core course and 15 additional credit hours in North American-related course work, including study abroad in Canada or Mexico and/or an approved internship, with a minimum 3.0 GPA in courses for the certificate overall and a 3.3 GPA in the core courses.

 Grades of C- or D in certificate program courses are not accepted toward the fulfillment of certificate requirements, although these grades will be included in the calculation of the GPA.
 Students must have at least a 3.0 GPA in certificate courses in order to be awarded a certificate.
 Students in certificate programs must take a minimum of 6 credit hours during each 12-month period and complete the certificate in four years.
 International students must enroll in 9 credit hours each semester (except for summer).
 A maximum of 3 credit hours earned at an accredited college or university may be applied toward the certificate as transfer credit.